Homestead Recipes

 Here is a simple way to make a healthy medicine for the cold months ahead.
 An elderberry oxymel is like a slightly less-sweet elderberry syrup.
 I can’t say enough good things about elderberries, and this way of preserving them for the winter can be used either as a daily boost to health to prevent colds and flus, or as something taken when you are sick to relieve the symptoms and get rid of the cold or flu quickly, or just…

-• How to Make Butter Off the Grid
+• How to Make Butter Without any Special Equipment

 ·

-All you need to make butter is a bowl, a whisk, and some cream.
+You don’t need a butter churn to make butter at home, or a even mixer or food processor.
+All you need to make homemade butter is a bowl, a whisk, and some cream.
 Ingredients for homemade butter The cream used for making butter should have no additives, just cream, and if it’s créme fraiche for making cultured butter, then it will have cultures as well (here’s my recipe for culturing cream at home).
-Cultured cream is far far easier to turn into butter than sweet cream (and it’s delicious too), so if you’re doing this by hand like I…
+Cultured cream is far far easier to…

 • Roasted Butternut Squash and Spinach Salad with Cheese